Brian Kelly (rugby league)

-He played for the Manly-Warringah Sea Eagles in the National Rugby League.
+He played for the Manly-Warringah Sea Eagles in the NRL.
 Kelly played for Country NSW and the Prime Minister's XIII.

 Background

 Kelly was born in Lismore, New South Wales, Australia.
 He is of Indigenous Australian descent from Bundjalung people.

 He played his junior rugby league for the Ballina Seagulls and Lennox Head Dolphins.
 He was then signed by the Gold Coast Titans.

 Kelly is a cousin of Brisbane Broncos player Albert Kelly and Wests Tigers player James Roberts.

 Playing career

 Early career

 From 2014 to 2016, Kelly played for the Gold Coast Titans' NYC team.
 In July 2015, he played for the New South Wales under-20s team against the Queensland under-20s team.
 In September 2015, he re-signed with the Titans on a 2-year contract until the end of 2017.
 In May 2016, he played for the Junior Kangaroos against the Junior Kiwis.
 In November 2016, he signed a 3-year contract with the Manly-Warringah Sea Eagles starting in 2017, after gaining a release from the final year of his Titans contract.